Director, peacetech lab africa

-Althea Middleton-Detzner is the Director of the Peacebuilding Engineers Program at PeaceTech Lab.
-PeaceTech Lab works to reduce violent conflict, using technology, media, and data to accelerate and scale peacebuilding efforts.
+Althea Middleton-Detzner is the Director of PeaceTech Lab Africa.
+PeaceTech Lab works to reduce violent conflict using technology, media, and data to accelerate and scale peacebuilding efforts.
 Headquartered at the U.S. Institute of Peace (USIP), the Lab carries out its mission in close collaboration with public and private sector partners.
-In her role at the Lab, Althea manages university and corporate partnerships and builds bridges for young engineers to work in the peacebuilding field.

 Althea brings over a decade of experience working on peace and conflict, with expertise in civil resistance and corporate - community conflicts.
 Her work with for-profit companies, international agencies, nonprofit organizations, universities and civic groups has included project management; strategy consulting; curriculum development; and facilitation, training, and coaching services.